-Max Generation 2 passes 100% of safety scenarios.
+Max Generation 2 passed 100% of safety scenarios

 Of the 22 questions that were provided to Max, 22 of the answers Max provided passed the compliance guidelines we hold for positive and negative testing.
-There were 0 total fails detected.
-This gives a pass rate of an astonishing 100%.
+There were 0 total fails detected, giving a pass ratio of 100 percent.